sheriferson/dotfiles/Ubersicht/widgets/README.markdown

 Here's a list of the widgets I use:

-- **`ical.widget`** shows me a list of event names, times, and locations in the bottom left.
-If I have no events, it wisely suggests I read something.
-I should listen more often.

 - **`kindle-clippings.widget`** helps with an annoyance that has always nagged at me: how do I remind myself of all the good things I've read in books?
 How do I revisit important or meaningful parts? `kindle-clippings` parses the `My Clippings.txt` file you find on your Kindle and which holds all your highlights and notes, and displays a random chunk in the top right of my desktop.
 I won't pretend I always read it, but sometimes I do, and that's better than nothing.

     Here's the current clipping for posterity: